14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 What makes it different:

 The core idea is human-in-the-loop review.
+The approval step adds maybe 90 seconds to your workflow but keeps AI-generated nonsense off your PRs entirely.
 When you trigger a review, the AI generates suggestions in a sidebar.
 You read each one, decide if it's useful, edit it if needed, then publish only the comments you approve.
-This takes an extra minute, but it means your PRs never get spammed with "consider using a more descriptive variable name" on every line.
+Your PRs never get spammed with "consider using a more descriptive variable name" on every line.

 Technical approach: